fluree/docs.flur.ee/src/content/0.10.0/docs/transact/basics.md

 ## Basic Transaction

 Fluree allows you to specify transaction using FlureeQL JSON array/vector syntax that contains subject maps to create, update, upsert or delete.
+Maximum transaction size is 2 MB.

 Transactions can also be done with GraphQL, for more information on on GraphQL transactions, reference the [GraphQL Transactions](/docs/query/graphql#transactions) section.